 making sure passengers get in and out of the car safely, helping them load and unload luggage and helping wheelchair users

 in a taxi or private hire car, collecting fares and giving change

 keeping the vehicle clean and checking lights, brakes, fuel and tyres, reporting faults, or doing minor repairs.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-You can start off earning between £13,000 and £18,000 a year.
-More experienced drivers earn an average of around £25,000.
-However, in many cases it is possible to earn considerably more than this.
+You can start off earning around £15,000 a year.
+More experienced drivers earn an average of around £25,000 a year, with some earning considerably more.